This post may contain affiliate links. Please read our disclosure policy.

 However, flaxseed contains more omega-3 fatty acids (which provide a LOT of their health benefits), and they are fairly even when it comes to protein levels.
-Due to the additional fiber, chia seeds can help to make you feel slightly more fuller for longer.
+Due to the additional fiber, chia seeds can help to make you feel slightly fuller for longer.
 However, in general, there isn’t much of a difference between the two options.

-Lastly, I think I should probably mention that there can be a bit of a difference in price.
+Lastly, I think I should probably mention that there can be a bit of a price difference.
 Flaxseeds (or linseed, as they are also called) are usually cheaper.

 How To Make A Chia Egg

 When it comes to making a chia egg, the method is pretty identical to that of a flax egg.
 You need to mix chia seeds and water.

 The actual method couldn’t be much more straightforward, either.
-You basically just mix the two ingredients and wait for the magic to happen.
+You just mix the two ingredients and wait for the magic to happen.
 Soon you’ll have a gelatinous, gooey substance similar in texture to regular eggs.